Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

-This contrasts with the speed competitions analyzed in Section~6.4, where $\oplus$ (100-meter dash) and $\otimes$ (downhill skiing) yield different operational characteristics regarding lane assignments and starting orders.
-In the sampling scenario, the physical indistinguishability of balls (except for color) and the symmetry of the sampling frame erase the operational distinctions between concurrent and sequential execution at the level of final probability distributions.
-The OIE framework thus illuminates how identical stochastic outcomes can emerge from algebraically distinct event structures---one collapsing all permutations into equipotentiality ($\oplus$), the other preserving strict causal ordering ($\otimes$)--- ``Providing a rigorous formal distinction between \textit{process symmetry} and \textit{outcome symmetry} in probabilistic sampling''. \fi
+The $\bOIE$ framework thus reveals how identical stochastic outcomes may arise from algebraically distinct event structures: one collapsing all permutations into equipotentiality ($\oplus|_{\alpha}^{\beta}$), and the other preserving strict causal ordering ($\otimes$).
+This provides a rigorous formal distinction between \TT{process symmetry} and \TT{outcome symmetry} in probabilistic sampling. \fi